The more plastic we make, the more fossil fuels we need,

 Petrochemical companies like Exxon Mobile who produce these plastics can make up to 10 tonnes every second, and with the demand for it only increasing worldwide, they have projected a 3 fold increase by 2050.
 Plastic is a multi-billion dollar payout for the industry and they thrive on our reliance for it.

-It also showed me how companies like Exxon Mobile are so powerful and profitable, that they even managed to overturn a law in a region of Texas that banned plastic bags.
-I don’t now about you, but I don’t want to be supporting companies that have no care for the environment.
+It also showed me how companies like Exxon have so much power and money that they even managed to overturn a law in a region of Texas that banned plastic bags.
+What scumbags.

-Unfortunately though, plastic has infiltrated through our society on every level.
-I only have to look around me to see how reliant I am on it.
+Sadly, plastic has infiltrated through our society on every level and I only have to look around me to see how reliant I am on it.

 The connection between plastic pollution and recycling in relation to CO2 hasn’t got much airtime.
 But plastic’s footprint starts during it’s inception in the oil extraction phase and continues well into the afterlife.